s3v1/rest-api-django/README.md

 [Installation instructions for 'uv' here](https://docs.astral.sh/uv/getting-started/installation/)

-Set .python-version to you desired version and 'uv' will handle it from there.
+Set .python-version to your desired version, and 'uv' will handle it from there.

 ### 'uv' commands